btubbs/pomegranate/README.md

 #### Create initial migration

-Use the `pmg init` command to create your first migration, which will be responsible for creating the `migrations_history` table.
+Use the `pmg init` command to create your first migration, which will be responsible for creating the `migration_state` table.
 It will create the migration in the current directory, or you can specify a different one with the `--dir` option.